sveltejs/svelte/documentation/docs/05-misc/02-testing.md

 });
 ```

-If the tested code uses effects, you need to wrap the test inside `$effect.root` to create a scope in which these are properly captured.
+If the code being tested uses effects, you need to wrap the test inside `$effect.root`:

 ```js
 /// file: logger.svelte.test.js